Skip to content ↓

 It is essential that, by the end of their time at our school, all pupils are able to read fluently, and with confidence, in any subject in their forthcoming secondary education.

-Please click here for our Reading Impact Statement
+Please click here for our English Impact Statement

 Please click here for our Reading Spine